Micro-macro decomposition based asymptotic-preserving numerical schemes and numerical moments conservation for collisional nonlinear kinetic equations: Conclusions and future work

 Numerical examples demonstrate the conservation properties of our schemes, as well as it robustness in the fluid dynamic and mixed regimes.
 Notice that the numerical total energy exhibited an $O(10^{-3})$ error persistent for long time that coincides with the order of magnitude of the numerical total energy error in the implementation of the Vlasov--Poisson--Landau system by operator splitting of a DG scheme for the collisionless Vlasov--Poisson advection coupled to the collisional conservative step in \cite{zhang2017conservative}.
 This observation opens an interesting problem of understanding how to diminish this computational error on obtaining the total energy evolution from the kinetic pdf that solves the Vlasov--Poisson with either Boltzmann or Landau collisional forms, by perhaps either imposing a conservation constraint in the kinetic simulation of our proposed scheme or to address operator splitting improvements in the approach used in \cite{zhang2017conservative}.

-To extend the micro-macro method for multi-dimensional problems remain to be pursued.
+In the numerical simulation, we use a second order space discretization and a first order IMEX temporal discretization.
+It would be nice to improve the first order time approximation and develop a fully second order scheme, for example, by adopting the method introduced in \cite{IMEX-HighOrder}.
+This will be done in a future work.
+To extend the micro-macro method for multi-dimensional problems also remain to be pursued.
 Here one needs to extend the staggered grid to higher dimension, a task that was investigated for hyperbolic systems of conservative laws \cite{JT} but yet to be studied for kinetic equations.